Dusty May will take over at Michigan, leaving Florida Atlantic after 6 seasons and a Final Four run

 BOCA RATON, Fla.
 (AP) — Dusty May is going to Michigan, returning to his Big Ten roots and leaving Florida Atlantic after six seasons highlighted by a Final Four run that thrust him into the national spotlight a year ago.

-Michigan President Santa Ono, in a social media post, announced the hiring on Saturday night.
+Michigan President Santa Ono announced the hiring on Saturday night in a social media post.
 May and the Wolverines were in the process of finalizing details of what was expected to be a five-year contract, according to a person who spoke to The Associated Press on condition of anonymity because Michigan had yet to announce the terms of the deal.

 “I am thrilled to welcome Dusty May to the University of Michigan as our new head basketball coach,” Ono wrote on X, the platform formerly known as Twitter.